Wittgenstein’s Limits of Language and Normative Theories of Assertion: Some Comparisons

-• Leila Haaparanta University of Helsinki, Finlandia
+• Leila Haaparanta University of Helsinki, Finland

-Leila Haaparanta, University of Helsinki, Finlandia
+Leila Haaparanta, University of Helsinki, Finland

 leila haaparanta is Professor of Philosophy (Emerita) at the University of Tampere and Docent of Theoretical Philosophy at the University of Helsinki.
 She has published widely on the history of logic, early twentieth century analytic philosophy and phenomenology, epistemology, philosophy of mind and language, philosophy of religion, and pragmatism.
 She is the author of Frege’s Doctrine of Being (Acta Philosophica Fennica, 1985), and the editor of Mind, Meaning and Mathematics (Kluwer, 1994), The Development of Modern Logic (Oxford, 2009), and Rearticulations of Reason (Acta Philosophica Fennica, 2010).
 Her co–edited works include Frege Synthesized (with Jaakko Hintikka, Reidel, 1986), Analytic Philosophy in Finland (with Ilkka Niiniluoto, Rodopi, 2003), and Categories of Being: Essays on Metaphysics and Logic (with Heikki J. Koskinen, Oxford, 2012).
 Currently she focuses on epistemology, especially epistemology of testimony, theories of judgment and assertion, including suspension of judgment, and early twentieth century philosophy.